List of best-selling singles of the 2010s in the United Kingdom

 For the purposes of calculating sales, a single is currently defined by the Official Charts Company (OCC) as either a 'single bundle' having no more than four tracks and not lasting longer than 25 minutes or one digital audio track not longer than 15 minutes with a minimum sale price of 40 pence.
 The rules have changed many times as technology has developed, the most notable being the inclusion of digital downloads in 2004 and of digital audio streaming in 2014.
 During the 2010s, sales of singles have been monitored by the OCC and compiled weekly as the UK Singles Chart.

 Since July 2014, the UK Singles Chart has been based on streaming figures as well as physical/digital purchases, however the OCC still compiles a 'sales' (only) chart.

 Best-selling singles based on paid-for sales

-As of September 2017, the biggest selling single in the UK since January 2010 based on paid-for sales is "Happy" by Pharrell Williams, which has sold over 1,920,000 copies.
-As of September 2017, 37 singles released in the 2010s have sold over 1 million copies—the highest number to achieve this within the decade of their release.
+The biggest selling single in the 2010s in the UK based on paid-for sales is "Happy" by Pharrell Williams, which has sold over 1,920,000 copies.
+During the decade, 37 singles released in the 2010s sold over 1 million copies—the highest number to achieve this within the decade of their release.
+Due to the growth of streaming and the consequent fall in paid for sales during the 2010s, all of the highest selling singles are from the first half of the decade, with Uptown Funk being the most recently released single to achieve sales of one million copies.

 Sales figures are derived from the OCC list published on 19 September 2017.